Kimitsuna-Goblin/GGD/README.md

 are expressed as follows using 2 or 3 normally distributed probability density functions $f_i(x)$ and cumulative distribution function $\Phi_i(x)$ $(i = 1, 2, 3)$.

-In the following equation,
+In the following expression,
 $\Phi^\ast_i(x)$ represents the cumulative distribution function of the normal distribution with mean $\mu_i$ and standard deviation $\displaystyle \frac{\sigma_i}{\sqrt{2}}$.

 3-1.
-Vertical gradation with 2 normal distributions (1 for top and 1 for tail)
+Vertical gradation with 2 components (1 for top and 1 for tail)

 $$
 \begin{align}